 Because the majority of Clover Creek shoreline is in private ownership, the primary opportunities for restoration and enhancement occur on private property.
-Enhancement of the area could be achieved by encouraging private property owners to remove existing bank modifications and implement shoreline enhancement projects, such as native vegetation planting.
+Enhancement of the area could be achieved by 1) educating private property owners on what an ecologically appropriate riparian zone should look like, 2) encouraging private property owners to remove existing bank modifications, such as rip-rap and concrete walls, replacing them with and implement shoreline enhancement projects, such as native-vegetation planting of native trees and shrubs.
 Homeowner education programs could also be established to discourage the use of chemicals on lawn areas and landscaping that may adversely affect water quality.
+As in the case of Chambers Creek, the City could use the Washington Conservation Corps to restore its own properties, such as planting native plants and removing invasive species in Springbrook Park.
 The City expects that implementation of the NPDES Phase II Stormwater Program and the incentive-based setback regulations included in the SMP, which encourages enhancement of the creek shoreline and vegetation, will help improve conditions along Clover Creek.

 Two volunteers surveyed a section of Clover Creek between JBLM and I-5 in August 2017.
 A detailed report was prepared discussing the conditions of the stream and recommended restoration projects.

 The data was intended to be used to update Lakewood's Restoration Component of its Shoreline Master Program.

 In addition, the City previously identified a fish blockage approximately 600 feet upstream of Lake Steilacoom.
-Removal of this blockage occurred in 2015. has not been feasible in past years due to an uncooperative property owner, but the property has recently been sold, and the City intends to pursueremoval.
+Removal of this blockage occurred in 2015. has not been feasible in past years due to an uncooperative property owner, but the property has recently been sold, and the City intends to pursue removal.
 If the property owner cooperates, the City will apply for a Salmon Recovery Funding Boardgrant in 2012 and conduct the project in partnership with Pierce County Stormwater Management.